-- After your surgery, you will need to use a wheelchair. - You may choose to rent or borrow a wheelchair, depending on your needs.
-If you plan to buy a wheelchair, your OT can give you a prescription. - Wheelchair safety is very important.
+- After your surgery, you will need to use a wheelchair. - We will give you a wheelchair to use in the hospital.
+Your OT will give you information on how to access one for home. - Wheelchair safety is very important.
 Learn and practice these rules: - > Put the brakes on firmly when stopped, or when you are getting out of the wheelchair. - Move the footrests out of the way before standing. - > Do not stand on the footrests. - Do not push the wheelchair too quickly when starting off.
 This may tip it over. - When you go home from the hospital, you will be using a wheelchair for most of the day.
-You may need a wheelchair: - > First thing in the morning, before getting dressed - To go to and from the bathroom - In the community or for longer distances - > When recovering from skin breakdown or problems with one of your legs - If your balance is poor - Do not use a wheelchair on stairs.
+You may need a wheelchair: - > First thing in the morning, before getting dressed - > To go to and from the bathroom - > In the community or for longer distances - > When recovering from skin breakdown or problems with one of your legs - If your balance is poor - Do not use a wheelchair on stairs.